-We have audited Central Montcalm Public Schools' compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Central Montcalm Public Schools' major federal programs for the year ended June 30, 2018.
-Central Montcalm Public Schools' major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Montcalm Area Intermediate School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Montcalm Area Intermediate School District's major federal programs for the year ended June 30, 2018.
+Montcalm Area Intermediate School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.